HubBucket-Team/consul/website/source/docs/connect/proxies/managed-deprecated.html.md

 [sidecar service
 registrations](/docs/connect/proxies/sidecar-service.html) instead.

-Managed Proxies have been deprecated since Consul 1.3 and have been fully removed in Consul 1.6.
+Managed proxies have been deprecated since Consul 1.3 and have been fully removed in Consul 1.6.
 Anyone using Managed Proxies should aim to change their workflow as soon as possible to avoid issues with a later upgrade.